threedle/DAWand-Blender/README.md

-# DA Wand - Blender 0.2
+# DA Wand for Blender v0.2

 ### What's New
 -Reorganized much of the code in __init__.py and ronteractive2.py